0xAtelerix/docs/technology/developing-appchain.md

 Appchains deployed over Pelagos enjoy direct, native-level access to other blockchains for data retrieval and transaction submission.
 The multichain layer in Pelagos works like a universal L1SLOAD for any chain.

-Combined with integrated TSS signing protocols for supported chains (secured by restaking and DKG), Appchains can send external transactions to other protocols or Appchains as a natural extension of their execution environment.
+Combined with integrated TSS signing protocols for supported chains (secured by PoS, DKG, slashing, and restaking), Appchains can send external transactions to other protocols or Appchains as a natural extension of their execution environment.

 By enabling easy interoperability, Pelagos lets Appchains reuse and enhance existing protocols rather than competing for liquidity and users.

 ### Scale an Appchain with Pelagos

-Pelagos brings Web2 scalability practices directly to Appchains; employing the Erigon DB-inspired model For Appchain data storage.
+Pelagos brings Web2 scalability practices directly to Appchains; employing the Erigon DB-inspired model for Appchain data storage.
 This model is optimized for blockchains with large or rapidly growing states, offering:

 - Hot databases: Designed to handle real-time data writes with periodic conversion into immutable snapshots.
 - Immutable databases: Read-only incremental state snapshots that represent historical blockchain states.